Short-circuit evaluation: Comparison with bitwise operators

 This checks expressions 2 and 3, even if expression 1 is true.

 Short-circuit operators can thus reduce run times by avoiding unnecessary calculations.
 They can also avoid null exceptions when expression 1 checks whether an object is valid.

-Support in common programming and scripting languages
+Support in common programming, hardware-description and scripting languages

-The following table is restricted to common programming languages and the basic boolean operators for logical conjunction AND and logical disjunction OR.
-Bitwise operators are shown only for languages that allow them to be used as eager boolean operators and have the same return type.
+The following table is restricted to common programming languages and the basic Boolean operators for logical conjunction AND and logical disjunction OR.
+Bitwise operators are shown only for languages that allow them to be used as eager Boolean operators and have the same return type.

-Note that there are more short-circuit operators, for example the ternary conditional operator, which is cond ? e1 : e2 (C, C++, Java, PHP), if cond then e1 else e2 (ALGOL, Haskell, Kotlin, Rust), e1 if cond else e2 (Python).
-Please take a look at ternary conditional operator#Usage.